Juan Carlos Vera

-Juan Carlos Vera Rivera (born 5 July 1960) is a Chilean former professional footballer who played as a attacking midfielder for clubs in Chile, Mexico and the United States.
+Juan Carlos Vera Rivera (born 5 July 1960) is a Chilean former professional footballer who played as an attacking midfielder for clubs in Chile, Mexico and the United States.

 Club career

 Born in La Calera, Chile, in 1975 Vera moved to Spain and joined Rayo Vallecano youth system at the age of 15.
 He returned to Chile and played for Unión La Calera, where he made his professional debut, Audax Italiano and Huachipato.

 In 1986 he moved to Mexico.
 He came to Morelia thanks of his former fellow in Unión La Calera, Marco Antonio Figueroa.
 In Morelia, he and his Chilean fellows Marco Antonio Figueroa and Ángel Bustos are well remembered as a prolific attacking trident.
 Along with Pumas UNAM, he won the 1990–91 Primera División, which is remembered as El Tucazo.
 In Mexico, he also played for Cruz Azul, Tampico Madero, Atlas and Pachuca.

 After a step in the United States with DFW Toros, his last club was Unión La Calera in 1995, scoring one goal.